joao-borrego/gap/README.md

 - [Visual Utils plugin], to control the visual appearance of an object during simulation, including changing the Visual object's pose, material and scale.

-- [World Utils plugin], that allows you to spawn boxes, spheres and cylinders, as well as custom models either by a uri reference or directly with an sdf string.
+- [World Utils plugin], that allows you to spawn models either by a uri reference or directly with an sdf string.
 Furthermore, it allows a model to be rendered with custom textures.

-- [Pattern generation tool], which can randomly generate a high number of different types of textures, that are ready to be rendered in Gazebo.
+This project was originally conceived so we could develop a [scene generator] in Gazebo, employing domain randomisation in an attempt to bridge the reality gap between real life images and synthetically generated frames.

 ### Examples